GogolCoin Price Hits $0.0013 on Exchanges (GOL)

-GogolCoin (GOL) traded down 0% against the US dollar during the 1-day period ending at 9:00 AM Eastern on September 26th.
-During the last seven days, GogolCoin has traded 9.4% lower against the US dollar.
-GogolCoin has a market capitalization of $14,003.82 and approximately $179.21 worth of GogolCoin was traded on exchanges in the last 24 hours.
-One GogolCoin token can now be bought for $0.0013 or 0.00000002 BTC on popular cryptocurrency exchanges.
+GogolCoin (GOL) traded 0% higher against the US dollar during the 24-hour period ending at 15:00 PM ET on September 26th.
+GogolCoin has a total market capitalization of $14,007.03 and approximately $191.97 worth of GogolCoin was traded on exchanges in the last 24 hours.
+In the last week, GogolCoin has traded down 9.4% against the US dollar.
+One GogolCoin token can now be bought for $0.0013 or 0.00000002 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.